 The program is designed to provide the student with 1) a broad general knowledge in several areas of the discipline; 2) special skills in analyzing, generating and defending approaches to the subject matter of sociology; and 3) an opportunity to pursue in-depth research on a topic of interest to the student, leading to the preparation of a thesis.

 Close interaction with working sociologists on the faculty is central to the student's education throughout the period of study.
-The tutorial program aims to give the student thorough preparation for advanced training in sociology, criminology, allied fields, or public service careers.
-Primarily a liberal studies program in conception, the tutorial program introduces the student to basic research findings, thought processes, analytic skills and current theoretical questions in sociology/sociology-criminology.
+The tutorial program aims to give the student thorough preparation for advanced training in sociology, allied fields, or public service careers.
+Primarily a liberal studies program in conception, the tutorial program introduces the student to basic research findings, thought processes, analytic skills and current theoretical questions in sociology.

 Applicants are selected by the Sociology Director of Studies and the Honors Tutorial College on the basis of superior academic ability and the potential for self-motivated undergraduate study and research.
 A high school class rank in the upper 10 percent, high scores on standardized tests (a minimum combined score of 1300 on the SAT or an ACT composite of 30), are generally required for entry as a freshman.
-Two teacher recommendations are required.
+Two teacher recommendations are strongly recommended.
 A student currently enrolled at Ohio University may apply before the beginning of the third semester of study.
 A college grade point of 3.5 is required, along with personal interviews.

 The deadline for applications for admission is December 1.
 Interviews are held in January.